 Returns true

-if this token is located between tokens with IDs id1
+if this entity is located between entities with types type1

 .